willstott101/GimpFormats/DOCS.md

 ```

 encode a single property

+Many properties are in the form
+propertyType: one of PROP_
+lengthOfData: 4
+data: varies but is often io.32 or io.bool

 If the property is the same as the default, or not specified, returns empty array